mojabyte/RN-Remote-Emulator/README.md

 you need to specify your debug host IP and port in app's Developer menu -> Dev settings -> Debug server host & port, that is your local machine ip address and 8081 for port.

 > Note that after APK installation you don't need to do any of these steps.
 You can just start the npm server: `npm start` in the project directory of your local machine, run the app on the emulator in remote machine and then reload.

+if there was another error:

+`Exception in thread "Device List Monitor" java.lang.NullPointerException`

+try:

+`react-native run-android --deviceId <remoteEmulatorDeviceId>`